Pavilion Garage – Reserved Parking Spaces by Stall Number

-All other eligible parkers will be given the opportunity to purchase a dedicated reserved space when their group's permit classification goes on sale in July.
-Faculty/Staff will be given two weeks to choose the Pavilion Garage permit prior to them being offered to students classified as commuters.
-Click HERE for permit sale dates.
-Permits for the Pavilion Garage will be $400 for the 2017-2018 academic year.
+Faculty/Staff and Commuters are eligible to purchase a limited supply of permits for the Pavilion Garage.
+Permits are space specific and the space is considered a reserve spot for the vehicle with the appropriate permit.
+At the start of every permit sale for an academic year, Faculty/Staff will be given two weeks to choose the Pavilion Garage permits prior to them being offered to students classified as commuters.
+Click <HERE> for permit sale dates.
+Permits for the Pavilion Garage will be $525 for the 2022-2023 academic year.

 The Who What Where When and Why's

 Why is timed parking no longer available in the garage?
 The available timed spaces were not being utilized at a high enough rate to justify continued timed short-term parking.
-The full capacity of the garage will be utilized with the creation of reserved spaces at a reasonable price when compared to Commuter and Faculty/Staff permit pricing.
+The full capacity of the garage 800+ spaces have been sold as reserve spaces at a reasonable price when compared to Commuter and Faculty/Staff permit pricing.

 Why isn't the garage being opened to basic permits?
 The facility was not equipped with parking stall availability equipment which would assist parkers in locating open parking spaces.
 Experience with other surface lots indicates that the facility would become overly congested with individuals just looking for a parking space.
 The result would be an increased likelihood of property damage (vehicle or structure) in the tight confines of the facility as well as a general frustration with the time consuming search for an open space in an 800+ space facility with only one entrance and exit.